 - All admissions are included in the ticket price.

 - Locations/routes and times may be modified or restricted due to national and state park advisories.

-- USS Arizona Memorial audio tour, USS Bowfin Submarine Museum & Park audio tour, Battleship Missouri Memorial guided tour, and Pacific Aviation Museum audio tour are included.
+- USS Arizona Memorial audio tour, USS Bowfin Submarine Museum & Park audio tour, Battleship Missouri Memorial guided tour, and Pearl Harbor Aviation Museum audio tour are included.
 The Pearl Harbor audio tour includes audio in Japanese, Korean, Mandarin, German, French and Spanish.
-The USS Bowfin Submarine Musuem & Park audio tour is available in Japanese, Korean, and Mandarin.
-The Pacific Aviation Museum audio tour is available in English, Spanish, Japanese, Korean, Cantonese, and Mandarin.
+The USS Bowfin Submarine Museum & Park audio tour is available in Japanese, Korean, and Mandarin.
+The Pearl Harbor Aviation Museum audio tour is available in English, Spanish, Japanese, Korean, Cantonese, and Mandarin.

 - ADA Requests

 - If you require any special accommodations due to disability, please include them under the comment section at the time of booking.

 - If you require a wheelchair accessible vehicle, the type of wheelchair must be specified in the comments section when booking online or by directly calling Roberts Hawaii.
 Due to limited availability, we require ADA vehicle reservations to be made a minimum of 48 hours prior to the date and time of service.

 - We make all reasonable attempts to accommodate the needs of disabled travelers.

 - The USS Bowfin Submarine Museum & Park is not ADA accessible.

 Reservations may be canceled free of charge up to 48 hours prior to your scheduled tour service for a full refund.
 No-shows and cancellations less than 48 hours in advance are non-refundable.